Months after release from federal prison, TV pitchman Kevin Trudeau could face jail again

 “He told me he was broke when he had hundreds of millions of dollars going through his hands,” U.S. District Judge Robert Gettleman said back in 2015.
 “When he gets out, we’re going to be going right back into this.”

-Now, months after Trudeau was released from federal prison, he could find himself back behind bars as soon as Wednesday, after Federal Trade Commission attorneys told Gettleman they believe the self-described infomercial king turned convicted fraudster is still hiding potentially millions of dollars in assets overseas.
+Now, months after Trudeau was released from federal prison, he could soon find himself back behind bars after Federal Trade Commission attorneys told Gettleman they believe the self-described infomercial king turned convicted fraudster is still hiding potentially millions of dollars in assets overseas.

-In a letter to the judge on Monday, the FTC said Trudeau had not responded to a request for detailed accounting of his assets, including any cash, gold bars, jewelry, vehicles, safe deposit boxes, as well as an inventory of a storage facility recently visited by his wife in Switzerland, court records show.
+In a letter to the judge on Monday, the FTC said Trudeau had not responded to a request for a detailed accounting of his assets, including any cash, gold bars, jewelry, vehicles and safe deposit boxes, as well as an inventory of a storage facility recently visited by his ex-wife in Switzerland, court records show.

 After nearly 20 years of thumb-nosing from Trudeau, the government doesn’t seem to be holding its breath that he’ll suddenly come clean.

-“Coercive incarceration is the only way to force Trudeau to comply with the court’s orders to redress all the consumers his contumacious conduct injured,” the FTC wrote.
+“Coercive incarceration is the only way to force Trudeau to comply with the court’s orders to redress all the consumers his contumacious conduct injured,” FTC attorney Jonathan Cohen wrote.

+At a hearing Wednesday, Cohen revealed newly discovered emails that he said show Trudeau was seeking to ship and store 300 pounds of gold bars and other precious metals in Switzerland in 2013, the same time he was crying poor to the court.

+The FTC has also learned that around the same time, Trudeau hired two law firms in Switzerland to research what impact pending lawsuits in the U.S. would have in Switzerland as well as the logistics of legally changing your name in that country, Cohen said.

+Seated at the defense table, Trudeau nodded in agreement as his attorney spoke.
+Unlike a decade ago when he always appeared in court in tailored suits and black-coiffed hair, Trudeau on Wednesday was wearing an untucked shirt and Adidas track pants.

+In addition to the repayment of the judgment, Gettleman has also ordered Trudeau to show why he should not be held in contempt “yet again” for failing to report to the court when he was released from incarceration in May, which he had promised to do.

-After getting an initial update on the investigation earlier this month, Gettleman ordered Trudeau to return to court at 2 p.m.
-Wednesday to show that he’s complying with the FTCs requests.
-In the meantime, the judge has ordered the jet-setting Trudeau to remain in the Chicago area.
+The judge declined to incarcerate Trudeau immediately, however, instead setting a Dec.
+15 hearing to decide both issues and possibly order Trudeau back into custody.
+In the meantime, the judge has ordered the formerly jet-setting Trudeau to remain in the Chicago area.

+“There’s a lot of history between Mr. Trudeau and this court,” Gettleman said.
+“We don’t have to ignore that history.”

 Trudeau, 59, was convicted in 2014 of criminal contempt for violating a consent order in which he promised to stop making the misleading ads touting his hit book, “The Weight Loss Cure ‘They’ Don’t Want You to Know About.”